 It’s important to consider updating your college campus to help attract college students and keep existing students satisfied.
 That’s why we’re sharing eight of the best ways to improve college campuses.

 Ways to Improve Your College Campus

-While some colleges opt for more lavish perks, choosing to invest time and effort in constructing plush, upscale amenities (like building a lazy river), there are just as many who choose to invest in more practical campus facility upgrades.
+While some colleges opt for more lavish amenities, choosing to invest time and effort in constructing plush, upscale college campus amenities (like building a lazy river), there are just as many who choose to invest in more practical campus facility upgrades.